The Devil's Rock: Plot

 On 5 June 1944, a unit of New Zealand commandos are sent to the Channel Islands on sabotage and distraction raids, to draw the German military's attention away from Operation Overlord, planned landings in Normandy.

-That night, two New Zealand soldiers, Captain Ben Grogan and Sergeant Joe Tane, paddle in their Klepper canoe to Forau Island, landing on a beach covered in anti-personnel mines and tank traps.
-When they leave the beach and head inland, they hear distant screaming and gunfire.
-They approach a German fortification and hear what they think is a man being tortured.
-They climb down into a large gun pit and place explosives on a large artillery gun but are disturbed when a German soldier runs out of a tunnel pleading for help.
-Grogan stabs the soldier in the back of the neck and kills him.
-Grogan investigates a woman's screaming inside the bunker while Tane remains outside.
-When Tane hears a gunshot, he investigates.
-While looking for Grogan, he discovers a book of black magic and, distracted by its contents, is killed by an unseen assailant.
-Grogan, unharmed, later discovers Tane's body but is immediately knocked unconscious.
+Captain Ben Grogan and Sergeant Joe Tane land by canoe on a fortified beach on Forau Island.
+Heading inland, they hear distant screaming and gunfire.
+Infiltrating a German fortification, they hear what sounds like a man being tortured.
+As they begin placing explosives on artillery guns, a German soldier runs out of a tunnel pleading for help.
+Grogan stabs the soldier, killing him.
+The two investigate the bunker separately and discover the mutilated bodies of German soldiers.
+As Grogan ventures in further, Tane discovers a book of black magic and, distracted by its contents, is killed by an unseen assailant.
+Grogan, unharmed, later discovers Tane's body but is knocked unconscious.

-Grogan wakes and is briefly tortured by a Nazi, Colonel Meyer, who wants to know his mission.
+Grogan wakes and is tortured by Nazi Colonel Meyer, who wants to know his mission.
 During the interrogation, Grogan hears a woman screaming from another room.
 He eventually escapes and chases Meyer into the tunnels, shooting and injuring him.
 Upon tracking the woman's screams to a room covered in occult symbols, Grogan discovers that the woman is his dead wife, Helena.
-Meyer enters the room and shoots Grogan in the leg, then shoots Helena in the head, apparently killing her.
-Grogan attacks Meyer, who explains the woman is a demon, summoned from a book of black magic found on the island.
-Meyer proves this by offering her the leg of a dead German to eat; she changes into her true demon form as she eats the leg.
+Meyer enters the room and shoots Grogan in the leg, then shoots Helena in the head.
+Meyer explains to Grogan that the woman is a demon, summoned from a book of black magic found on the island.
+As proof, Meyer offers her a human leg; she changes into her true demon form as she devours it.